logo

 How to Become a TEFL Teacher

-There are numerous paths to becoming a TEFL teacher.
-Most people will complete the following general steps:
+There are numerous pathways to becoming a TEFL teacher, but most people complete the following general steps:

 1. Get a bachelor’s degree.